The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 Liberty means what it means.

-It's not the statute.
+It's not the statute or statue of immigration.

 Lady Liberty is stepping forward.